 Today's recipe was a little tricky to make.
 This past week I made the sponge a total of six times before finally succeeding making this fluffy and spongy one.
 My 4 first versions all used erythritol as the sweetener and they ALL cracked no matter what I did.

 The last two versions I made, well I completely gave up on erythritol and used stevia instead.
 They finally didn't crack!
 My fifth version didn't use any whey protein or cream cheese, but it wasn't as fluffy as my 6th, which is why I decided to stick with this recipe here.

 I would roll up the cake in a towel and it would literally fall apart in the towel, break apart when unrolled, or break into a million pieces when touched.
 Maybe the brand of erythritol I used was bad, but for this recipe erythritol just did not work.
 Finally, my cream cheese and whey protein version worked and was wonderful!

 For the cream cheese filling, I wasn't sure whether to do a simple whipped cream or add cream cheese.
-I decided to go for a cream cheese one because I was craving something creamy.
-Added some heavy cream to it and it was the perfect frosting!
+I decided to go for a cream cheese one because I was craving something cheesy.
+I added some heavy cream to it and it was the perfect frosting!

-Keto Gingerbread Cake Roll
+Gluten Free Gingerbread Cake Roll

-- 1 tsp cinnamon for topping
+- 1 tsp (1 tsp) cinnamon (for topping)

 Cream Cheese Frosting